plausible/website/_posts/2023-03-28-differences-between-ua-and-google-analytics-4-and-how-to-succeed-with-the-migration-to-ga4.md

 title: Differences between UA and Google Analytics 4 (and how to succeed with the migration to GA4)
-description: With under 100 days left until UA stops recording new traffic, sites that are still using UA as their primary source of analytics need to move quickly onto a new platform.
-Here are the things you should know to succeed with GA4.
+description: With under 100 days left until UA stops recording new traffic, sites need to move quickly onto a new platform.
+Here's what you should know on how to succeed with GA4.
-slug: /ua-vs-ga4
+slug: ua-vs-ga4
 date: 2023-03-28T18:07:11.452Z
 author: marko-saric
+image: /uploads/remove-google-analytics.png
+image-alt: Differences between UA and Google Analytics 4
 ---
 As an [alternative to Google Analytics](https://plausible.io), many people share their opinion with us on the "forced" migration from UA to GA4.

 I wanted to cover this topic on our blog in more detail but I've never run GA4 on a big site and don't have much experience with it.

 So who better to enlighten us than the person that actually wrote a book on the topic?
-Enter [Jason Packer](https://www.quantable.com/), the first person ever to write words on our blog other than my co-founder and me.
+Enter [Jason Packer](https://www.quantable.com/), the first person ever to write words on our blog besides my co-founder and I.

+1. Ordered list
+{:toc}

 ## 20 things you should know to succeed with GA4